zalando/skipper/docs/operation/operation.md

       /* stripped a lot of metrics here */
     }

+## LIFO metrics

+When enabled in the routes, LIFO queues can control the maximum concurrency level proxied to the backends and mitigate the impact of traffic pikes.
+The current level of concurrency and the size of the queue can be monitored with gauges per each route using one of the lifo filters.
+To enable monitoring for the lifo filters, use the command line option:

+    -enable-route-lifo-metrics

+When queried, it will return metrics like:

+    {
+      "gauges": {
+        "skipper.lifo.route.active": {
+          "value": 245
+        },
+        "skipper.lifo.route.queued": {
+          "value": 27
+        }
+      }
+    }

 ## Application metrics

 Application metrics for your proxied applications you can enable with the option: